-Six of my friends had died during a short period of time in various expeditions and I had been injured for over half a year unable to walk or sleep.
-My friends had died in everything from avalanches, rope that had broken to execution by Pakistani radicals disguised as military.
-What once started as a dream when I was sitting in the classroom, looking at the atlas searching for the highest mountain on the planet, now had ended in sorrow and an undignified ending to my love for climbing.
+Six of my friends had died during a short period in various expeditions, and I had been injured for over half a year, unable to walk and sleep.
+My friends had been killed in events ranging from avalanches, rope that had broken broke to execution by Pakistani radicals disguised as military.
+What once started as a dream when I was sitting in the classroom, looking at the atlas, searching for the highest mountain on the planet, had now ended in sorrow and an undignified ending to my love for climbing.

-My attempt to swap Gore-Tex garments and ice axes to a suit, tie and PowerPoint presentations seemed like a complete waste of my life.
+At this moment of tragedy and mourning, I attempted to swap Gore-Tex garments and ice axes for a suit, tie, and PowerPoint presentations.
+However, that seemed like a complete waste of my life.
 It didn’t take long before thoughts of returning to the mountains occupied my mind.

-Those in Sweden who thinks that I put myself in great danger have not seen the world.
-What I do is relatively safe in comparison with the struggle for survival that many people in the world are fighting for on an everyday basis.
-We are all going to die someday and avoiding the topic by all measure is not going to make you happy.
-For me its paramount to find peace in the notion that I am going to die some day, and death is my ultimate tool for sound judgment and empowering decisions.
+Those in Sweden who think I put myself in great danger have not seen the world.
+What I do is relatively safe compared to the struggle for survival that many people in the world are fighting for every day.
+We will all die someday, and avoiding the topic, by all means, will not make you happy.
+For me, it's paramount to find peace in the notion that I will die someday, and death is my ultimate tool for sound judgment and empowering decisions.

-My expeditions are far from do-or-die missions neither are they 100 % safe.
-But my philosophy: no mountain view is worth dying for, have kept me alive and if there is doubt there is no doubt.
-Then I turn around to see another day.
+My expeditions are far from do-or-die missions; neither are they 100 percent safe.
+My philosophy - “no mountain view is worth dying for” has kept me alive, and if there is doubt, there is no doubt.
+At that point, I turn around to make sure I see another day.

-Perhaps my passion for climbing derives from the fact that I’ve always been scared of heights.
-Finally, I had the means to confront the trauma in a functional way.
+Perhaps my passion for climbing derives from the fact that I've always been scared of heights.
+Finally, I had the means to confront the trauma head on.
 I rather enjoy my precious time on the planet instead of spending a life in survival mode.
-For me climbing is about mindfulness, like opening up your eyes for the very first time, like going from black & white to colour TV.
-I realize that so much distracts me from what’s really important in life.
-I’m thankful for the moments when I climbed and woke up.
-Society will always be fascinated about people who perform daring things.
+For me, climbing is about mindfulness, like opening up your eyes for the first time, like going from black & white to color TV.
+I realize that a lot distracts me from what's important in life.
+I'm thankful for the moments when I climbed and woke up.
+Society will always be fascinated by people who perform daring things.
 So am I.